restlet/restlet.github.io/documentation/user-guide/2.3/core/security/overview.md

 # Restlet API

-The Restlet API in version ${restlet-version-minor} has fully refactored its security model ([see specifications here](/participate#/172-restlet/212-restlet.html)).
+The Restlet API in version {{ page.version }} has fully refactored its security model ([see specifications here](/participate#/172-restlet/212-restlet.html)).
 It is based on some properties of the ClientInfo class: user and roles.